Graphical Representation for Heterogeneous Face Recognition: Introduction

 This paper proposes a novel graphical representation based HFR approach (G-HFR), which does not rely on any synthesis or projection procedure but takes spatial information into consideration.
-After face images are divided into overlapping patches, Markov networks are deployed to model the relationship between homogeneous image patches based on a representation dataset.
+After face images are divided into overlapping patches, Markov networks are {employed} to model the relationship between homogeneous image patches based on a representation dataset.
 The representation dataset consists of a number of heterogeneous face image pairs.
-Then graphical representations can be extracted from the Markov networks.
+Then the weight matrixes generated from the Markov networks are regarded as graphical representations, which are irrelevant to heterogeneity.
+Therefore, the similarity between the weight matrixes of heterogeneous face images is used for matching.
 Considering the spatial structure between heterogeneous face image patches, a coupled representation similarity metric (CRSM) is designed to measure the similarity between their graphical representations.
 Finally, calculated similarity scores between heterogeneous face images are applied for recognition.

-The performance of the proposed G-HFR approach is thoroughly validated on two viewed sketch databases (the CUHK Face Sketch FERET Database (CUFSF) \cite{Ref18} and the CUHK Face Sketch Database (CUFS) \cite{Ref4}) and a forensic sketch database.
+The performance of the proposed G-HFR approach is thoroughly validated on four HFR scenarios: the viewed sketch database (the CUHK Face Sketch FERET Database (CUFSF) \cite{Ref18}), the forensic sketch database (IIIT-D Sketch Database \cite{Ref41}, PRIP Viewed Software-Generated Composite Database (PRIP-VSGC) \cite{Ref42}, our collected forensic sketch database), the near infrared database (the CASIA NIR-VIS 2.0 Face Database \cite{Ref43}), and the thermal infrared database (the Natural Visible and Infrared facial Expression Database (USTC-NVIE) \cite{Ref44}).
 Experimental results illustrate that the proposed approach achieves superior performance in comparison to state-of-the-art methods.

+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We employ Markov networks to obtain graphical representations for representing heterogeneous face images, which firstly takes spatial information into consideration; \item A coupled representation similarity metric is developed for matching, which considers the spatial structure between heterogeneous face image patches; \item Leading accuracies are achieved on multiple HFR scenarios which illustrates the effectiveness of the proposed method. \end{enumerate}

+{In this paper, excepted when noted, a bold lowercase letter denotes a column vector and a bold uppercase letter {stands for} a matrix.
+The regular lowercase and uppercase letters denote scalars.} The organization of the rest of this paper is as follows.
+Section \ref{section II} gives a review on representative HFR methods.
+Section \ref{section III} presents the proposed graphical representation approach for HFR.
+Section \ref{section IV} shows the experimental results and analysis and the conclusion is drawn in Section \ref{section V}.